Non-Equilibrium-QCD/McDipper/README.md

 # McDIPPER (Monte-Carlo Dipole Event-geneRator )

 The ```McDIPPER``` is a saturation-based heavy-ion initial condition MC generator.
 It used the input from diverse saturation models and fits to produce a 3D energy and charge deposition.
+The main reference to cite is [2308.11713](https://arxiv.org/abs/2308.11713).

 ## Requisites